Koopman Mode Decomposition of Thermodynamic Dissipation in Nonlinear Langevin Dynamics: Applications to the noisy FitzHugh--Nagumo model

-Next, we applied our decomposition to investigate how oscillatory modes shape the housekeeping entropy production rate in stochastic resonance.
-Stochastic resonance is a nonlinear phenomenon in which noise paradoxically amplifies a system’s intrinsic dynamics, promoting more ordered behavior.
-The virtual dynamics driven by the housekeeping local mean velocity $\bm{\nu}_t^\mathrm{hk}$ in Eq.~\ref{eq:Langevin_hk} of the noisy FitzHugh–Nagumo model with parameters $a=0$, $b=2$, $I=0$, and $\tau=12.5$ exhibit stochastic resonance as a function of the noise intensity $T$ (see Fig.~\ref{fig:FN_T}a).
+Next, we applied our decomposition to investigate how oscillatory modes shape the housekeeping entropy production rate in {a coherent-resonance regime of} the noisy FitzHugh--Nagumo model. {In this regime, noise induces temporally regular oscillatory behavior even in the absence of periodical external input \cite{pikovsky1997coherence, lindner2004effects}.} {This phenomenon is closely related to stochastic resonance as a form of noise-induced regularity.}

+The virtual dynamics driven by the housekeeping local mean velocity $\bm{\nu}_t^\mathrm{hk}$ in Eq.~\ref{eq:Langevin_hk} of the noisy FitzHugh--Nagumo model with parameters $a=0$, $b=2$, $I=0$, and $\tau=12.5$ exhibit {coherent resonance} as a function of the noise intensity $T$ (see Fig.~\ref{fig:FN_T}a).
 With this parameter setting, the original Langevin system [Eq.~\ref{eq:Langevin_FN}] possesses two stable fixed points (see Fig.~\ref{fig:FN_T}a, red crosses).
 When the noise intensity $T$ is small, the trajectories of the virtual dynamics remain confined near one of the stable points and rarely transition to the other.
-As $T$ increases, the system begins to transition between the two stable points, forming large loops in phase space due to noise-induced switching.
-This stochastic resonance can also be quantitatively characterized by the correlation time $\tau{\mathrm{corr}}$, which measures the degree of temporal coherence in dynamical systems, as defined in Eq.~\ref{eq:corr_time} in \nameref{sec:Methods}.
+As $T$ increases, the system begins to transition between the two stable points, forming large loops in phase space due to noise-induced switching. {This noise-induced regularization of the dynamics} can also be quantitatively characterized by the correlation time {$\tau_{\mathrm{corr}}$}, which measures the degree of temporal coherence in dynamical systems, as defined in Eq.~S54 in { the Supporting Information, \textit{``Supplementary Methods''}}.
 As shown in Fig.~\ref{fig:FN_T}b, $\tau_{\mathrm{corr}}$ forms an inverted U-shaped curve with respect to the noise intensity $T$, indicating that both weak and strong noise lead to disordered dynamics, while an intermediate noise level produces the highest temporal coherence.